ojardila/beego_middleware/README.md

-## Middlewares in Beego
+## Middleware in Beego

-Basic example middleware for Beego framework.
+Basic example for creating middlewares in Beego framework.

 ### Installation